andyzeng/3dmatch-toolbox/README.md

 * `writeLog` - read registration results from every pair of fragments and create a .log file
 * `evaluate.m` - compute precision and recall from .log files for evaluation

-Quick start: start Matlab and run script `evaluation/geometric-registration/evaluate.m`
+Quick start: run Matlab script `evaluation/geometric-registration/evaluate.m`

-Note: the TDF voxel grids of the scene fragments from the synthetic benchmark were computed using the deprecated code for accurate TDF.
-See `deprecated/pointCloud2AccTDF.m`
+Note: the TDF voxel grids of the scene fragments from the synthetic benchmark were computed using the deprecated code for accurate TDF (see `deprecated/pointCloud2AccTDF.m`) 3DMatch weights fine-tuned on training fragments can be downloaded [here](http://vision.princeton.edu/projects/2016/3DMatch/downloads/weights/3dmatch-weights-snapshot-127000-fragments-6000.marvin).

 ### Model Fitting for 6D Object Pose Estimation in the Amazon Picking Challenge

-See `evaluation/model-fitting-apc`
+See folder `evaluation/model-fitting-apc`

 Includes code and pre-trained models to evaluate 3DMatch for model fitting on the Shelf & Tote dataset.

-Quick start: start Matlab and run script `evaluation/model-fitting-apc/getError.m`
+For an evaluation example, run Matlab script `evaluation/model-fitting-apc/getError.m`

 ### Mesh Correspondence in Shape2Pose

+See folder `evaluation/mesh-correspondence-shape2pose`

-Includes code to generate mesh correspondence visualizations on the meshes from Shape2Pose.
+Includes code to generate mesh correspondence visualizations on the meshes from the [Shape2Pose dataset](http://gfx.cs.princeton.edu/gfx/pubs/Kim_2014_SHS/index.php).
+You can download our pre-computed data (TDF voxel grid volumes of the meshes, surface keypoints, 3DMatch descriptors) [here](http://vision.princeton.edu/projects/2016/3DMatch/downloads/shape2pose.zip).
+For a quick visualization, run the Matlab script `evaluation/mesh-correspondence-shape2pose/keypointRetrieval.m`.

-Quick start: